andrejandre/Custom-GPS-Logger/README.md

 ## Demo

 ## Implementation
+This is Swift 4 code developed in XCode 10.1 (10B61).
+This repo will not be updated to account for future updates or deprecations.

 To get started, the view controller containing the functionality for this app will require the following libraries:

     import UIKit